• Skip to primary navigation

 Sustainability

-Preserving old buildings in many cases is more sustainable than demolishing a building and starting from new.
+Preserving old buildings, in many cases, is more sustainable than demolishing a building and starting from new ones.
 According to the United States Environmental Protection Agency, it takes about 65 years for an energy-efficient new building to save the amount of energy lost in demolishing an existing building.
-Re-using an existing building also means less construction materials in landfills.
+Re-using an existing structure also means fewer construction materials in landfills.
 Reuse is more sustainable than new construction.

 Challenges of Adaptive Reuse

 However, there are a few challenges in reuse, like any project.
 When reusing an existing building, careful planning is required.
 Unlike in a new project where the materials are new and mostly predictable, repurposing an old building requires working around an existing frame.
-There may be materials that are harmful to humans, which requires extra care to remove and replace safely.
-The other challenge is one that occurs early on in the project: deciding the use for the building.
+Some materials may be harmful to humans and require extra care to remove and replace safely.
+The other challenge occurs early on in the project: deciding the use for the building.
 As Authentic From & Function explains:

 Transforming Cities